 South Australia is another state with a promising future for internet, but those living rurally may miss out.
 Most of the action seems to be in Adelaide:

 - Uniti strikes once again with much of Adelaide and surrounds covered.
-Prices start at under $50 for 150GB, while 1500GB will cost just under $140.
-Speeds are up to 25/10Mbps.
+Prices start at around the $50 mark with speeds options up to 25/10Mbps.

 - Kern Wi-Fi is another Adelaide-centric provider, servicing various inner and outer suburbs of the city.
-Prices start from $30 a month for 10GB on 12/2 speeds, up to $120 a month for 1000GB on 25/5 speeds.
+Prices start from $80 a month and the telco offers a support pack for an additional $30 a month.

 Adelaide certainly has its pick of providers, but regional areas may miss out.
 There are a few providers to choose from, but note prices might be higher than what you’ll find with the NBN – especially if you want lots of data.